pragyaai/ndna/_llm/FAQ.md

 indicating that the epistemic work -- the representational journey the model undertakes -- is significantly compressed.
 This formalism reveals how such compression can lead to semantic underfitting, alignment collapse, or loss of reasoning capacity, even when surface metrics like perplexity show minimal degradation {% cite crooks2007measuring %} {% cite sivak2012thermodynamic %} {% cite zafrir2019q8bert %}.

-## Why is thermodynamic length a superior diagnostic for pruning-induced alignment loss compared to scalar accuracy metrics?
+✶ **Why is thermodynamic length a superior diagnostic for pruning-induced alignment loss compared to scalar accuracy metrics?**

-Scalar accuracy metrics (e.g., top-1 accuracy, perplexity) measure output-level correctness but are blind to internal representational degradation.
+➠ Scalar accuracy metrics (e.g., top-1 accuracy, perplexity) measure output-level correctness but are blind to internal representational degradation.
 Thermodynamic length:

 $$
 \mathcal{L} = \sum_{\ell=1}^{L-1} \| h_{\ell+1} - h_\ell \|_2